How is Diversity Important to You?

 Low Balance of Male and Female Students

-If you're seeking a college with an equal mix of male and female students, this isn't the choice for you.
+If you're seeking an institution with an equal mix of male and female students, this isn't the choice for you.

 At Alaska Pacific University, the disparity between men and women on campus is higher than the national average.
 The undergraduate student body at Alaska Pacific is mostly female.